 They strode up to the warriors on mammoth-back in greeting.
 Valkara, Simmons,

 and the others followed.
 Dangar, who had not seen Hug-lo before, was at

 first puzzled that this strange giant warrior had come to their defense.
-But then he

-for your intervention.
+“Our thanks for your intervention.
 Who is your large friend who fought

 “What from?” inquired the giant.

 Grunth lay wounded on the turf.
-The bison-man was wounded, and near death.
+The bison-man was wounded, and near

-seen many another warrior die within the struggle for existence that was
+who had seen many another warrior die within the struggle for existence

-the bison-man had already slipped out of this world and into
+too deep, and the bison-man had already slipped out of this world and into

 the next.
 They buried him on the spot where he had fallen, with a rude

 BRAVE WARRIOR OF THE GANAK PEOPLE